g-plane/malva/docs/src/config/hex-case.md

 Control the case of hex color values.

-Possible options:
+Possible values:

 - `"lower"`: Hex color values will be converted to lower case.
 - `"upper"`: Hex color values will be converted to upper case.
 - `"ignore"`: Hex color values will be kept as-is.

-Default option is `"lower"`.
+Default value is `"lower"`.

 ## Example for `"lower"`